marksherriff/uvacs-advising/bacs/declaring.md

 ## How to Declare

 ### When can I declare?
 You can submit your declaration any time, but our staff may not necessarily process it immediately.
 (In particular, those submitted in summer may not be processed until mid-August.)
 We normally process these in batches.
 We will attempt to process applications submitted at peak times (start of fall term, right before course registration) more promptly.
+Declarations submitted in late April and May are often not processed until June.

 ### Will I be accepted into the major?
 All College students who meet the prerequisites will be allowed to declare.
 Currently there are no "caps" or limits on the number of College students who can declare the BACS.
 So it is not a competitive admissions situation.

 ### I want to declare!
 What do I do now?

+There are two forms to complete: the CS department form, and the College's major declaration form with DocuSign.

-To declare you will first fill out a [CS department declaration form (June 2022 version)]({{ site.data.externallinks.bacs_declaration_form }}).
+# First, fill out the [CS department declaration form (June 2022 version)]({{ site.data.externallinks.bacs_declaration_form }}).
 When you complete that PDF form, you’ll need to save it to your computer after you enter your responses into it.
-Then follow the instructions below to complete the __College’s major declaration form using DocuSign.__ You will attach the CS declaration form (the PDF file you completed) when you submit the College form using DocuSign.
+# Second, follow the instructions below to complete the __College’s major declaration form using DocuSign.__ You will attach the CS declaration form (the PDF file you completed) when you submit the College form using DocuSign.

 _Notes before you declare:_